collapsed-stacks/startups/questions/10968/can-you-get-a-patent-on-a-website.md

 - tagged: `website`, `software`, `patent`
 - score: 2

-<p>Can you get a patent on a website since a larger competitor could easily replicate it?</p>
+Can you get a patent on a website since a larger competitor could easily replicate it?

 ## Answer 10972